rdnewman/rdnewman.github.io/_posts/2015-05-04-citrus-dates.md

 And it worked!
 So now, we're capturing Ruby Time objects directly from the parser.

 A few final notes for this example.
 First, the logic for our `year` rule should be improved to add the current century if the integer parsed is less than 100.
 That way we can properly handle converting two-digit year entries into the Time objects appropriately.
+This is just a toy example; there's a lot more we could do to support date (and time) parsing (e.g., month names).

-Second, Citrus can handle a lot more involved function and method specifications than what is demonstrated here.
+Second, Citrus can handle a lot more involved method specifications than what is demonstrated here.
 Please check out their documentation.

 And third?
 Well, look!
 We didn't need to make a dedicated `Parser` object.
 All we needed were these two lines: